 Jim McKay is State Coordinator of Prevent Child Abuse WV, a project of TEAM for WV Children.
 Jim has helped create and lead various initiatives including Our Babies: Safe & Sound, Partners in Prevention, Circle of Parents WV, the WV ACEs Coalition, the State Task Force on the Prevention of Sexual Abuse of Children, and the Legislative Action Team for Children and Families.
 Previously, he was Program Director at Time Out Youth Shelter for Runaways from 2000-2005, Program Director for the Education Alliance from 1995-2000, and Legislative Assistant to the Speaker of WV House of Delegates from 1992 – 1995.
 Jim lives in Weirton, WV and is a current active member of the WVCBP’s advisory committee.

-Dr. Marybeth Beller serves as the Director of Public Administration and Associate Professor of Political Science at Marshall University.
-She also directs the graduate internship program for the West Virginia Legislature.
+Dr. Marybeth Beller serves as an Associate Professor of Political Science at Marshall University.
 A native West Virginian, Marybeth earned a BA from WV State University, an MA from Marshall University, and a Ph.D. from the University of Kentucky, where she specialized in Public Policy and American Political Institutions.
 Her courses include Public Opinion and Propaganda; Data Analysis; Urban Administration and First Year Seminar.
-Marybeth also serves on the board of the ACLU and Odyssey Fellowship Committee of the University Honors Program at Virginia Tech University.
 Prior to joining the faculty at Marshall University, Marybeth served as a program administrator for senior nutrition services in Boone, Fayette, Clay, Kanawha and Putnam Counties.